Ducasse/Myg/doc/Takuzu/Takuzu_doc.md

 		each box isTFixedBox ifTrue: [ each lock ] ]
 ```

+SD Question: why not just send lock and redefine lock on certain classes to do nothing.

 ![Takuzu Architecture](Takuzu_Architecture.png)

 ## Event interaction

-The right question to ask is "How are the events handled and how is the UI updated ?" and this paragraph is here to explain it all.
+The right question to ask is "How are the events handled and how is the UI updated?" and this paragraph is here to explain it.

 First, let's talk about the events.
-In Takuzu the events are simple, there is just a ClickEvent (`BlMouseUpEvent` in the current implementation), and when a `BoxElement` receives a ClickEvent, it sends the 'click' message to its box which changes its value and asks the board the check if the game is finished.
-(If we clicked on a `TFixedBox`, only the UI will change with the lockAll method presented above).
+In Takuzu, the events are simple, there is just a `ClickEvent` (`BlMouseUpEvent` in the current implementation), and when a `BoxElement` receives a `ClickEvent`, it sends the 'click' message to its box which changes its value and asks the board to check if the game is finished.
+(If we clicked on a `TFixedBox`, only the UI will change with the `lockAll` method presented above).

 The UI will be updated in the same method that sent the click message to the box.
 Here we use the static property of the game that allows us to tell our BoxElement to update itself according to its Box value as the Box remains the same and only values change.

-So when a `BoxElement` receives a ClickEvent, it receives the `click` message that is defined like this:
+So when a `BoxElement` receives a `ClickEvent`, it receives the `click` message that is defined like this:

 ```smalltalk
 TBoxElement >> click